 Being diagnosed with diabetes can be a major life stress.
 A psychologist can help you deal with some of the mental challenges it poses such as grief, denial, anxiety, depression, shame and guilt.
 They form an integral part of your health care and increase your support system.

-Visits to our psychologist can be eligible for a rebate as part of your diabetic care plan initiated by your GP.
+Visits to a psychologist can be eligible for a rebate as part of your diabetic care plan initiated by your GP.
 Private health insurance may also cover some of the cost of these visits - so check with your health fund if you have one or come in and see us today.

 Dietitians are a valuable resource in your effort to keep diabetes and your weight in control, but many people overlook them.
 A healthy diet is the first step to a healthy life, and is essential to diabetes management as it can help control blood glucose (sugar) levels and achieve a healthy weight.
 In Type 1 diabetes, diet plays an even greater role; matching insulin doses to the carbohydrate in the food we eat means Type 1 diabetics need to know how to plan their food, insulin and activity with even greater precision.